richDsInterview/tc/README.md

 In order to compare two scaled versions of an identical image, we scale both to a common grid of an appropriate dimension and directly compare the scaled representations.

-Grid size: there are various options for the grid size: one could decide to use the size of the smaller image as the reference size, or preferably* determine some global grid size to which all images are scaled for comparison.
+Grid size: there are various options for the grid size: one could decide to use the size of the smaller image as the reference size, or arguably preferably*, determine some global grid size to which all images are scaled for comparison.

 _*(the global grid approach is preferable because it will afford the ability to pre-compute and store a database of 'thumbnail' images.
-It will have a predictable/bounded computation time, and also more predictable results between arbitrary input images)_
+It will have a predictable/bounded computation time, and also more predictable results between arbitrarily-sized input images)_

 Nearness: aliasing effects due to resizing are likely to change the pixel values slightly for identical, scaled images, so ideally a nearness function and appropriate threshold should be determined, rather than exact pixel comparison.